 There is an old belief that the benefits derived from the nature should be made available to all without any distinction.
-The public enterprises ensures that land, oil, coal, gas, water, electricity and other necessary resources are made available to all at fair prices.
+The public enterprises ensures that land, oil coal, gas, water, electricity and other necessary resources are made available to all at fair prices.
 The security of the country is supreme.
 There should be no compromise in ensuring this.
 The production of fighter aeroplanes, arms and ammunition, etc. connected with the security of the country is put under the domain of Public Enterprises for the purpose.
 Thus, public welfare, planned economic development of the country, regional balance, import substitution and checking concentration of economic powers are the major goals achieved through public enterprises.

-- Check Your Progress Fil II in the blanks: 1.
-As per the Companies Act, 1956 the entire membership of thes companies cannot surpass 2.
-The word 'Private' should be added before 3.
-The number of directors in a private limited company is atleast 4.
-A member may hold virtually the entire share capital of a company.
-Suc a company is known as a 5. means any person engaged in any activity connected with o 6.
-Theenterprises are owned and managed by the central estate government, or by the local authority.
+- As per the Companies Act, 1956 the entire membership of these companies cannot surpass\\\\\\. - 2.
+The word 'Private' should be added before - The number of directors in a private limited company is atleast - A member may hold virtually the entire share capital of a company.
+Such a company is known as a - means any person engaged in any activity connected with or related to any primary produce. - The \\\\\\enterprises are owned and managed by the central or state government, or by the local authority.

 - There are three types of companies Private Limited, Public Limited and Government companies on the basis of possession and two types of companies - Indian and Foreign, on the basis of nationality. - When you register a company there is a number of vital documents that a company will receive following the incorporation process.
 The primary documents are the incorporation certificate, the company register, and the memorandum and articles of association.
 Each of the document has its own relative importance and uses throughout the company's life. - Co-operatives are also preferred as it is easier to increase resources through assistance from financial institutions and government.
-Normally it seems that a co-operative society is appropriate for small and medium size operations. - A cooperative (also co-operative or co-op) is a business organisation owned and operated by a group of individuals for their mutual benefit.
+Normally it seems that a op-operative society is appropriate for small and medium size operations. - A cooperative (also co-operative or co-op) is a business organisation owned and operated by a group of individuals for their mutual benefit.
 A cooperative is defined by the International Cooperative Alliance's Statement on the Cooperative